hombreperro45/docs/docs/compilation/osxppc.md

-# macOS/OSX Compilation / Development Guide
+# OSX PowerPC Compilation / Development Guide

-This compilation guide will teach you how to build RetroArch for macOS/OSX.
+This compilation guide will teach you how to build RetroArch for OSX PowerPC.

 The following versions of the operating system are supported:

-- OSX 10.6    (Snow Leopard)
-- OSX 10.7    (Tiger)
-- OSX 10.8    (Mountain Lion)
-- OSX 10.9    (Mavericks)
-- OSX 10.10   (Yosemite)
-- OSX 10.11   (El Capitan)
+- OSX 10.5    (Leopard)
-- macOS 10.12 (Sierra)

-RetroArch can work on both 32bit and 64bit Intel processor-powered Macs.
+RetroArch can work on both 32bit and 64bit PowerPC processor-powered Macs.

 ## Environment configuration